-Usage of the Traceability The Traceability Window can be used to view the way an element is connected to Window other elements in the repository, in a hierarchy including the type of each relationship.
+Usage of the Traceability Window

+The Traceability window provides a hierarchical view of the way an element is connected to other elements in the repository, along with the type of each relationship.
 This window gives a complete list of all relationships that cannot be seen by viewing elements in the Browser window and that also might not appear in any diagrams.
-It is very useful for managing requirements and tracing how a requirement is related to up-process elements such as Business Drivers and down-process elements such as Components.
-It is a useful tool for newcomers to a model to gain a quick understanding of which are the important and well connected elements.
-It should be viewed before deleting an element in the model to ensure that the user understands the element's existing relationships.
-Options for the There are a series of options that restrict the traceability to specified connector Traceability Window types; these can be set to alter what is displayed in the window.
+It is very useful for managing Requirements and tracing how a Requirement is related to upstream process elements such as Business Drivers and downstream process elements such as Components.
+It is a useful tool, enabling newcomers to a model to gain a quick understanding of which are the important and well connected elements.
+Before you delete an element in the model, you should use the Traceability window to ensure that you understand that element's existing relationships.

+Options for the Traceability Window There is a series of options that restrict traceability to specified connector types; these options can be set to alter what is displayed in the window.
 The options are available from the toolbar at the top of the window.